DC VS MARVEL

 ADVANTAGE: IMMORTAL HULK

 A FAN OF DOOMSDAY AND HULK?
-CLICK ON SUPERMAN/DOOMSDAY: HUNTER/PREY AND THE IMMORTAL HULK OMNIBUS BELOW TO #CELeBRATECoMICCON AND BUY THE AMAZON BOOKS ON AMAZON.
+CLICK ON SUPERMAN/DOOMSDAY: HUNTER/PREY AND THE IMMORTAL HULK OMNIBUS BELOW TO #CELEBRATECOMICCON AND BUY THE GRAPHIC BOOKS ON AMAZON.

 More holidays or Superhero Day collecting?
 Visit our Collector's Ship.